ABOUT THIS STORY

-With Jake pulling the game cart, Jake asked, “Do you think the Russians and French are working together?”
+As he pulled the game cart, Jake asked, “Do you think the Russians and French are working together?”

 “So those are not normal phone lines.”

-“I don’t get it.”
-Bat said.
+“I don’t get it,” Bat said.
 “What do you mean, not normal phone lines?”

 “I think they’re government phone lines.
-You know, top secret military communications and such.”
+You know, top-secret military communications and such.”

 “What do we do?”